 - If you’re using an IDE (as a Vim user I say you’re crazy if you’re not using Pycharm with Ideavim) take the time to learn it’s features.
 Especially how to use the debugger, set breakpoints, and step through code

-, not threading
+multiprocessing, not threading

 - Developing with a REPL like ipython or Jupyter alongside your IDE can be very productive.
 I am often jumping back and forth between them.
 Writing pure functions makes them easy to test / develop / use in the REPL. ipython and Jupyter have helpful magics like

-and %prun
+%time and %prun for profiling

 - Use destructuring assignment, not indices, for multiple assignment